Welcome!

 More about me

-• The COVID-19 pandemic and the lockdown policy coincided with a period of significant personal growth and development for me.
+The COVID-19 pandemic and the lockdown policy coincided with a period of significant personal growth and development for me.
 This period also saw me becoming increasingly exposed to a vast amount of health, science, and policy-related information shared on social media.
-I observed that in a one-party society like China, public opinion is also highly polarized.
-While academic attention has shifted away from the COVID-19 pandemic and its associated policies, I remain interested in public understanding of science.
-I also focus on the sociopolitical and technological factors in health, science, and risk.
+As a result, I keep interested in public understanding of science and technology, especially from social, political, and cultural perspectives.